Farama-Foundation/TinyScaler/README.md

     <img src="https://raw.githubusercontent.com/Farama-Foundation/TinyScaler/main/tinyscaler-text.png" width="500px"/>
 </p>

 A small CPU image scaling library with SIMD support on x86_64 and Arm (Neon).
-This is planned to be used by Gymnasium and PettingZoo as part of the planned API upgrades to replace OpenCV for image resizing, due to inconveniences and compatibility issues present with OpenCV.
+This project is aimed to replace OpenCV for image resizing, inconveniences and compatibility issues.

-## Requirements

-- Python 3.7+

-## Install from PyPi

-> pip install tinyscaler

-## Install from repository

-> pip install .

 ## Usage
+Tinyscaler contains a single external function, `scale` that using a numpy array input for the image and the new resized shape, returns the resized image.

 ```python
 import numpy as np